luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Clean-Architecture-Starter-Kit/README.md

 ## Introduction

-This project demonstrates a core foundation for building enterprise web applications with integrated DevOps capabilities.
+<strong>This project demonstrates a core foundation for building enterprise web applications with integrated DevOps capabilities.</strong>

 Some patterns like DTOs and isolated Use Cases were omitted due to time constraints.
 I’m archiving it as a structural reference.